jillesvangurp/inbot-utils/README.md

 # Overview

 Look at the source code and unit tests for detailed overview.
-Most of the utilities are straightforward to use and don't require much in terms of dependencies.
+Most of the utility classes are straightforward to use and don't require much in terms of dependencies.

+Note. all dependencies are marked as compileOnly, so you have to add them to your build file.
+This is to make this library minimally intrusive on your build.

 Currently these classes are included:
 - JwtTokenCreationService helper around the auth0 JWT implementation for creating JWT tokens in a somewhat opinionated way.